sims718718/UnifiedThreatHunting/README.md

 ```

-## Automation: Enabling Repeatable Hunts
+## Automation/AI: Enabling Repeatable Hunts

 Now we can talk about automation.
 This isn’t about automating threat hunting itself hunting will always require human-driven hypothesis testing and analysis.
 Instead, we focus on automating the **outputs and repeatable components** of successful hunts.

 One of the most valuable outcomes from a hunt is a detection or analytic.
 Detections are straightforward they can be passed through the detection engineering pipeline and operationalized by the SOC.
 But not every analytic becomes a detection.
 Some require human review, context, or deeper analysis.
 Borrowing from Google SecOps’ mindset *analysts should spend less time gathering data and more time analyzing* we can apply automation to streamline those parts of the hunt that are repetitive or data-heavy.

-Automation should focus on:
+Automation and AI should focus on:
 - Automating recurring queries and scheduled hunts
 - Enriching data with threat intel automatically
 - Re-running validated hypotheses across new time ranges
 - Generating structured reports or Jira tickets
 - Alerting on baseline deviations or visibility gaps
+- Developing **and** challenging intial hypothesis

 Ultimately, hunts should not be one-time events.
 They should be **repeatable, measurable, and improvable**.
 As hunts mature, we should codify them into automated packages that allow us to scale our efforts without losing depth.
 This ensures that the value we generate from threat hunting compounds over time and that we stay focused on thinking, not fetching.
+Addtionally, we should use automation to save time in many steps within the threat hunting process.
+Use AI to help build your hunt plan or even your hypothesis even.
+However, never take this at face value.
+Challenge it, research it, understand it.

+Finally, thank for reading and shoutout to authors for all of the references used for this process.
+Have fun hunting!

 #### References:
 - <https://www.splunk.com/en_us/blog/security/peak-threat-hunting-framework.html>